Localization problems of Quillen: The -Theory Localization sequence

 In this section we develop exact sequence of ${\BG}W$-groups, similar to (\ref{190MainHSTH}, \ref{1911HomFFibr}).
+We refer to section \ref{SecVorAus} for notations, in particular $X$ denotes a quasi projective scheme over a noetherian affine scheme $\spec{A}$.
+We assume $1/2\in A$, in this section and whenever we talk about hermitian ($GW$) theory.
+Further refer to sections \ref{BISP4Exact}, \ref{subSecKTandGWSP}, \ref{dgCatSECGWsp}, \ref{subSecKaroBISP} for background on $GW$ theory, Karroubi ${\BG}W$ bispectrum $\BiSp$ and others.
+In particular, we distinguish ${\BG}W$ bispectrum ${\BG}W\LRf{{\SE}}^{\pm}\in \BiSp$ of an exact category ${\SE}$ with duality and the bispectrum ${\BG}W^{[n]}\LRf{{\bf dg}{\SE}}\in \BiSp$ of the dg category ${\bf dg}{\SE}$ of its bounded chain complexes.
+We will only discuss Karoubi ${\BG}W$ bispetrum, outside the background given in section \ref{BISP4Exact}.

-Throughout, ${\BG}W$ is an acronym for "Grothendieck-Witt".
-The ${\BG}W$-theory differs from ${\BK}$-theory, in that that the category ${\BM}^Z(X)$ does not have a natural duality.
-So, to do ${\BG}W$-theory, our only option remains is to work with the category $C{\BM}^Z(X)$ which has a natural duality. \bD {\rm Suppose $X$ is a quasi projective scheme over $\spec{A}$.
-Use other notations, as in (\ref{nota}), (\ref{setUP}).
+The ${\BG}W$-theory differs from ${\BK}$-theory, in that that, for quasi projective schemes $X$ over a noetherian affine scheme $\spec{A}$, the category ${\BM}^Z(X)$ does not have a natural duality.
+So, to do ${\BG}W$-theory (or $G{\CW}$, $\g{W}$ theory), our only option remains is to work with the category $C{\BM}^Z(X)$ of perfect modules, which has a natural duality.
+Because of this our results in the section are sharper than the results on ${\BK}$-theory in section \ref{SECBKTHEY}. \bD {\rm Suppose $X$ is a quasi projective scheme over $\spec{A}$.
+Use other notations, as in (\ref{nota}, \ref{setUP}).
 Let $Z\subseteq X$ be a closed subset and $grade(Z, X)=k$.
 Fix an invertible sheaf ${\SL}$ on $X$.
 Define the functor

 Usually, we ignore to mention the label ${\SL}$.
 It is easy to check that $^{\vee}$ defines a duality.

 } \eD